fossadev/fossabot-docs/docs/variables/quote.md

 #### Error Output

-* In case no quote was found at that index, returns the following:
+* If no quote could be found at the index provided, returns the following:

     ```
     [Error: Quote not found.]